 This month sees the publication of a host of extraordinary fashion books, covering topics from John Galliano’s work at Dior to the storied and exciting history of Central Saint Martins

-As artistic director of Dior Men, British designer Kim Jones is setting a new course at the storied house, creating elegant collections with all the savoir faire of the Dior’s long-established womenswear and haute couture.
-A new Rizzoli-published book, The Dior Sessions, captures his first year at the Dior through a series of portraits taken by photographer Nikolai von Bismarck of various celebrity and style influencers in Jones’ work.
-Promising a rare look inside the house – and Jones’ personal world – the intimate photographs are accompanied by text by AnOther’s fashion features director Alexander Fury.
+As artistic director of Dior Men, British designer Kim Jones is setting a new course at the storied house, creating elegant collections with all the savoir faire of Dior’s long-established womenswear and haute couture.
+A new Rizzoli-published book, The Dior Sessions, captures his first year at the house through a series of portraits taken by photographer Nikolai von Bismarck of various celebrity and style influencers in Jones’ work.
+Promising a rare look inside Dior – and Jones’ personal world – the intimate photographs are accompanied by text by AnOther’s fashion features director Alexander Fury.
 Published by Rizzoli, with proceeds donated to support the Teenage Cancer Trust.

 Miuccia Prada took the helm of her family’s eponymous label in 1979; in 1988, she presented her first ready-to-wear show.
 The following three decades would see the designer revolutionise fashion, a process documented in a new book titled Prada Catwalk – written by AnOther’s editor-in-chief Susannah Frankel and based on extensive conversations with Mrs Prada herself – which collates every womenswear runway show, from 1988 to 2018. “[Prada Catwalk is] something of a ‘greatest hits’ riffing on Miuccia Prada’s own obsessions with maid’s uniforms, schoolgirl garb and twists on luxury,” wrote Alexander Fury last week on AnOthermag.com.
 Published by Thames & Hudson.

-In Santiago, Chile, exists Museo de la Moda, a little-known museum which contains one of the most comprehensive and important fashion collections in the world, from 19th-century Dolman robe to 21st-century Balmain.
+In Santiago, Chile, exists Museo de la Moda, a little-known museum which contains one of the most comprehensive and important fashion collections in the world, from 19th-century Dolman robes to 21st-century Balmain.
 A new book published by Rizzoli celebrates the collection, drafting prolific British model – and just-as-prolific vintage fashion collector – Kate Moss to edit the tome, which is divided into the “trends” which have inspired her throughout her career.
-“When I wear vintage I like to mix it up – a Victoria cape with latex trousers, or back in the 90s, I’d wear a 30s dress with trainers,” says Moss.
+“When I wear vintage I like to mix it up – a Victorian cape with latex trousers, or back in the 90s, I’d wear a 30s dress with trainers,” says Moss.
 “That’s what this book is about, showing how these historical pieces work today.”
 Published by Rizzoli.

 Chanel: The Impossible Collection is a celebration of the groundbreaking work Gabrielle Chanel created at her eponymous couture house.
 For this book, AnOther’s fashion features director Alexander Fury selected 100 Chanel looks that have come to define the house’s history: from its iconic quilted leather bag and two-tone pumps to Karl Lagerfeld’s modern interpretations of Mademoiselle Chanel’s aesthetic.
 The luxurious tome is part of publishing house Assouline’s ‘Ultimate Collection’, meaning the book has been handbound using traditional techniques and printed on art-quality paper.
 Published by Assouline on October 18, 2019.